Frederic Lalance

 Read full biography at www.orrick.com

-Frédéric Lalance, head of the Paris Office Litigation Group, has been advising and representing major French and international companies for over thirty years in complex pre-litigation and litigation proceedings, with a particular focus on Commercial Litigation and Compliance.
+Frédéric Lalance, head of the Paris Office Litigation Group, has been advising and representing major French and international companies for almost forty years in complex pre-litigation and litigation proceedings, with a particular focus on commercial litigation and compliance.

-He also assists his clients before arbitral institutions and in alternative dispute resolution proceedings.
+He also assists his clients in international arbitration and alternative dispute resolution proceedings.

-Frédéric also advises French and foreign groups in investigations by administrative or judicial authorities involving bribery and corruption issues.
+Frédéric advises French and foreign groups in investigations by administrative or judicial authorities involving bribery and corruption issues.
+He has deep experience in internal investigations (national and cross-border), and in the implementation of compliance programs.

-Frédéric is ranked each year by the leading international guides as one of the best litigation practitioners in France.
-He is the author of several publications on current developments in litigation and anti-corruption regulations.
+Frédéric is consistently ranked as a leading litigator in France by the major legal benchmarking directories.
+He is the author of several publications on developments in litigation and anti-corruption regulation.

 Posts by: Frederic Lalance